AlexandreArthaud/.notes/languages/latin.md

-  nomen mihi est X : my name is X quōmodo : how / in what manner quōmodo te habes? : how are you doing? me bene habeō : I am well habeō {2: habēre habuī habitum} : to have bene {melius optimē} : well dormiō {4: dormīre dormīvī/dormiī dormītum} : to sleep
+  nomen mihi est X : my name is X quōmodo : how / in what manner quōmodo te habes? : how are you doing? quōmodo se habet? : how is he doing? / how is she doing? me bene habeō : I am well me male habeō : I am unwell
+  Livia se bene habet : Livia is well habeō {2: habēre habuī habitum} : to have bene {melius optimē} : well dormiō {4: dormīre dormīvī/dormiī dormītum} : to sleep